vinodkalamatikumar/CodingAndDesign/README.md

-# Observability Stack
+/ Observability Stack

 Simply install Observability Stack ("ObservStack") - Prometheus, Jaeger, Loki, and Grafana in your environment.

-It comes with the demo application "hotrod", fully instrumented with Prometheus, Jaeger and Loki logging
+- It comes with the demo application "hotrod", fully instrumented.
+- Grafana is pre-configured with the persistence storage (./data directory).
+- Prometheus, Jaeger, and Loki are pre-configured as stateless / ephemeral.

 ## Prerequisites